genomicsclass/leanpub/manuscript/intro_using_regression.md

 It gives us the LSE, as well as standard errors and p-values.

-Part of what we do in this course is explain the mathematics behind this function.
+Part of what we do in this section is to explain the mathematics behind this function.

 #### The least squares estimate (LSE)